tslingl25/Stream_Monitor/README.md

 ## April
 - April, my birth month.
 This great month is full of joy and wonder, including the use of the first 7 days of the month for spring break.
 After that joyous time concluded, it was TIME TO GRIND.
 Whilst designing the box, many of the holes I put were for the wrong things, I know, DURRRRRRR.
 So I found the right bit, chucked it up, and got to drilling.
 Hole after hole, measurement after measurement, I got the modules bolted in place.
 Next step was to get everything hooked up and soldered into the modules.
 I had to make a beutiful extension cord and braid some wires together for it.
 This month is when I felt the consequences of not haveing a good electronic layout before cutting out he box.
 Never the less, This marked the completion of the wireing and structure of this project.

+## May
+- May, like the mayflower, upon which many of our ancestors sailed the ocean blue.
+During this month, some final tweaks to the code and wiring diagram were performed.
+The box was water proofed, stuck on a pole, and we started to get some horrible un-interpretable data!
+This is actually good because it means all we have left to do is calibrate the sensors then we really are in buisness.